Friday, September 01, 2017

 Flash forward to the New Horizons Pluto encounter in the summer of 2015.
 I was sitting in a plenary meeting and the high phase images of Pluto's atmosphere were being discussed for the first time.
 Later in the meeting, someone asked a question about serendipitous images that might contain Pluto's small moons.
 The next talk was particle and fields stuff that I didn't really understand, so my mind wandered, and it clicked - maybe Enceladus made a serendipitous appearance in some high phase Saturn images.

 In the fall of 2016, I finally found time to work on this.
 While Voyager 2 had the better camera, due to a spacecraft anomaly, it was not taking pictures during the first few days after closest approach, so after a check to see if there was anything from right after it was recovered, I moved on to Voyager 1.
-I experimented with some imagery from a few days out to get familiar with its cameras under these conditions before beginning in earnest.
-This image of Saturn came from this effort.

 As I searched through the dataset, a group of images stood out.
 They were taken on November 13, 1980, a day after closest approach.
 None of the Narrow Angle Camera images contained Enceladus, but eight of the Wide Angle Camera images did.
 They showed the small crescent and night time hemisphere illuminated in Saturnshine as only a few pixels across.